Jackson Kafuuzi: Political career

-He entered Uganda's elective politics by contesting for the Kyaka South County Constituency parliamentary seat in 2011 on FDC ticket but lost to an NRM candidate who had quite teaching at makerere university.
-He later chose to run on an NRM ticket in 2016 after realizing the hefty mistakes made by his predecessor abandoning the latter.
-He was elected, and is the current substantive member of parliament for that constituency.
+Kafuuzi entered Uganda's elective politics by contesting for the Kyaka South County Constituency parliamentary seat in 2011 on FDC ticket but lost to an NRM candidate who had quit teaching at Makerere university.
+He later chose to run on an NRM ticket in 2016 and won the elections.
+He later won again in 2021 unopposed and is the current member of parliament for Kyaka south county.
 He is a member of the ruling National Resistance Movement political party.

-On 14 December 2019, he was named in the cabinet of Uganda as the Deputy Attorney General of Uganda; a position he was appointed to by the Head of State of Uganda Yoweri Kaguta Museveni.
-After parliamentary approval, his swearing-in took place as scheduled, on Tuesday, 11 February 2020.
+On 14 December 2019, he was named in the cabinet of Uganda as the Deputy Attorney General of Uganda, a position he was appointed to by the Head of State of Uganda Yoweri Kaguta Museveni.
+After parliamentary approval, his swearing-in took place as scheduled on Tuesday, 11 February 2020.